 Croes Atti is a single storey 31 bed care home purpose built for older people, which was refurbished in 2005.
 The 31 bedrooms are small and less than 12 square metres which makes it increasingly difficult to support people with complex physical care needs and there are only three bedrooms with an en-suite facility.
-The living and day time spaces are well used and whilst we have a number of assisted bathing / shower rooms, they are not all DDA complaint.
-The existing accommodation does not meet new RISCA regulations in relation to bedrooms and living space and any capital investing into refurbishment or new build must take into account of the new regulatory requirements.
+The living and daytime spaces are well used and whilst we have a number of assisted bathing / shower rooms, they are not all DDA complaint.
+The existing accommodation does not meet new RISCA regulations in relation to bedrooms and living space and any capital investing into refurbishment or new build must consider new regulatory requirements.
 The care home is popular locally, is always at capacity and often with a waiting list for support.
 The home is regulated by the Care Inspectorate Wales (CIW) and achieves good inspection reports.

 The Council was awarded ICF grant, to fund feasibility works for a potential new build which will increase capacity for a further 25 placements.
-The design and development work has now concluded, and the Council have been provided with a final costs from the scheme contractor to consider prior to entering into a contract to move ahead with construction of the facility; this is subject to WG funding approval being released into the scheme.
+The design and development work has now concluded, and the Council have been provided with a final cost from the scheme contractor to consider prior to entering into a contract to move ahead with construction of the facility; this is subject to WG funding approval being released into the scheme.

 Current construction costs for the scheme are £17.3m.
-Construction is set to begin in October 2023 with a view to complete in March 2025.
+Construction is set to begin in December 2023 with a view to complete in May 2025.

-The service has submitted grant bids applications to WG for the construction stage of the project totalling £11.3m, with the Council awaiting the outcome of the bids.
-If successful the Councils contribution would be £6.050m, resulting in an intervention rate of 35%.
+The service submitted grant bids applications to WG for the construction stage of the project totalling £11.3m.
+The Council recently received confirmation of the grants being awarded, resulting in an intervention rate of 35% for the Council.